Am0031/javascript-algorithms/src/isPerfectSquare/README.md

 - **Note**: we will aim to complete this problem without using the built-in `Math.sqrt()` method.

-### Help

-If we aren't allowed to check the square root of the given number, can we check whether the [square of the number](http://www.math.com/school/subject1/lessons/S1U1L9GL.html) is the given number?
+So if we aren't allowed to check the square root of the given number, can we check whether the square of the number is the given number?